 mother, tech girl, public speaker, Cat Lady, RAF brat, 2x divorcee, 18x Salesforce Certified Professional, determined survivor

 I was born in Germany and whenever I’m asked that common question “Where are you from?”, it doesn’t have an easy answer.
 Through genealogical study it turns out that most of my family are from either side of the Pennines (that’s in England) – so I’m truly Yorkshire and Lancashire in my family background.
-I have a mish-mash of different accents as a result.
-My dad was in the UK military so we moved around a lot – this continued into adulthood when I couldn’t quite put roots down.
+I have a mish-mash of different accents as a result of an itinerant upbringing.
+My dad was in the UK military, so we moved around a lot – this continued into adulthood when I couldn’t quite put roots down.
 Believe me, now I’m a mother, I intend to put roots down for a lot longer than 3 years.

-I started this blog in 2017, having given in to myself.
+I started this blog in 2017, having given in to myself following a decade of telling myself to write again.
 I used to write loads as a teenager.
-I was sorting some stuff out and I found a lot of my essays, journals, diaries, and poetry from my younger years.
+I was sorting some stuff out lately and I found a lot of my essays, journals, diaries, and poetry from my younger years.
 As a child, I wrote stories, many.
 I thought the other day – why the hell did I let that slip?!
 The allure of alcohol, travelling and boys, perhaps.
 There have been many experiences that have contributed to the individual I am today, all locked away inside my head.
+It sometimes feels like I’ve led several people’s lives.
 So many stories; so many missed opportunities to share them and remember them for what I learned from them.
 Now, I try to share what’s useful in the hope that someone else can benefit from those learnings.

 Moving around a lot has also made me quite partial to a bit of travel and my current job suits me in terms of seeing a bit of the world.
-These last few years I have been to the US, India, Sweden, France, Germany and the Netherlands – albeit for work – India, in particular, made me see things differently and showed me what’s important in life.
+These last few years I have been to the US, India, Sweden, France, Germany and the Netherlands – albeit for work – India, in particular, made me see things differently and I recalibrated what’s important in my life.
 It was an experience that stayed with me.
-I now love travelling around the world and having Salesforce community conferences to go to makes it even more fun!
+I now love travelling around the world and having Salesforce community conferences to go to makes it even more fun.

 My little girl Mollie came along in 2012.
-Then in 2013, my world got a lot crazier when I was diagnosed with breast cancer, at 29, having been married to the ex for a whole month.
-Six years along the road, having had all the treatment you can throw at it, plus a double mastectomy and reconstruction, I am doing much better and staving it away.
+Then in 2013, my world divebombed when I was diagnosed with breast cancer, at 29, having been married to the ex for a whole month.
+Seven years along the road, having had all the treatment you can throw at it, plus a double mastectomy and reconstruction, I am doing much better and staving it away.
 It’s been a tough few years, and anxiety was a real battle until I started therapy in October 2019.
-I’m undergoing schema therapy to deal with many things, and I’m topped up with some medication to regulate my mood.
-I’ve been divorced twice, and am enjoying the single life and the freedom it affords me.
+I recently underwent schema therapy to deal with many things, and I’m enjoying the single life and the freedom it affords me.
 Mollie reminds me every day why I bothered having treatment in the first place.

 I like genealogy; I have over 6,000 individuals in my Ancestry family tree – and counting.
 I love researching – finding out who I came from and their stories.
 I recently discovered I have a family link to one of the detectives investigating the Ripper murders in 1888 and I was over the moon.
 Last year, I met my second cousin for the first time thanks to our genealogical studies.
 I get a bit excited about findings, achievements, and history.